A Grounded Theory of Debugging in Professional Software Engineering Practice: Introduction

 The approaches and techniques that developers use, such as tracing code at different levels, debuggers, and printf statements, were consistent with prior literature~\cite{Liu2023, arab2025developerschoosedebuggingstrategies}.
 However, in the real settings we observed, developers more heavily use sociotechnical resources, such as asking co-workers and studying version control history, than has been previously reported.
 Also, although prior work focuses on strategies individually, we observed that developers combine multiple strategies, using some strategies as subcomponents of other strategies, and use the same strategy with different intentions.

-This paper contributes a grounded theory of debugging derived from observations of professional developers' real-world debugging tasks.
-We validated our theory with respect to a collection of five lives-treamed debugging sessions, finding that debugging is an iterative process dominated by mental model development, characterized by knowledge-avoidance strategies, adaptive use of codebase exploration strategies and tracing modes, and external resources to reach the fix.
+This paper contributes a grounded theory of debugging derived from observations of professional developers' real-world debugging tasks, finding that debugging is an iterative process dominated by mental model development, characterized by knowledge-avoidance strategies, adaptive use of codebase exploration strategies and tracing modes, and external resources to reach the fix.